phlalx/sawadee/README.md

 We query the tracker (`Tracker_client`) with a simple GET http request whose main parameter is the info-hash.
 We use the `uri` library to create the request.
 The answer is again bencoded, and contains the list of peers.

-When we got the list of peers, we initiate the *peer protocol* with each of the peers (`Peer.t`).
+When we got the list of peers, we initiate the *peer wire protocol* with each of the peers (`Peer.t`).
 It is is a binary protocol that proceeds in two steps:

  * an initial handshake (one round-trip message exchange)
  * then (binary asynchronous) messages to get parts of the file.

 Messages are defined by type `Message.t` and serialized using `Bin_prot` core module.
-The module `App_layer` implements the peer protocol and initializes the `File` datastructure (to store the network file), and the persistence module `Pers`.
+The module `Pwp` implements the peer wire protocol initializes the `File` datastructure (to store the network file), and the persistence module `Pers`.
 Per-peer state (including socket reader/writer, protocol state, pending requests) is maintained in `Peer.t`.

  A `File.t` is essentially an array of `Piece.t` plus a set of downloaded pieces (`Bitset.t`).
 Following the spec terminology, we call the serialized version of this set the *bitfield* (type `Bitfield.t`).
 It is simply an array of bits defining the possession of each individual piece.
 Each `Piece.t` is furthermore divided into blocks (a `Bitset.t` field of `Piece.t` describes the blocks of a piece already downloaded).
 Note that the unit of ownership (advertised to other peers) is a piece (torrent-defined), and the unit of transmission is a block (client specific, commonly 16KB or 32KB).